Mickjitsu/football_quiz/README.md

 ## Credits

-The images of this site came from pexels.com , sherdog.com, bjjfanactics.com and fittinsider.com.
+The images of this site came from wikipedia.com

-The video came from the grappling academys youtube channel.
-The schedule was created using Abode.com free schedule maker
+The guidance I had on this was from the current course I am doing on code institute, along with memory of previous courses I have completed on Udemy which helped with the liges of modals.

 ## Acknowledgements
 I would like to thank my partner for encouraging me to continue on when I was struggling at the start of the course, my family for encouraging me to keep studying despite going through a bereavement, and my mentor Matt for helping me along the way with pre, mid point and final calls!
+This year has been incredibly hard, however making the time to get this done no matter the issues that I face around me make it all worth while.

 [Back to top](#introduction)